Chuanqi (short story and novella): Development

-In the Tang dynasty, the increasing social productivity and booming economy led to rising demand for entertainments and cultural activities.
-The development of urban economy also offered a variety of themes and source material for writers.
+In the Tang dynasty, the increasing social productivity and booming economy led to rising demand for entertainment and cultural activities.
+The development of urban economies also offered a variety of themes and source material for writers.
 Intellectuals began to write invented stories in order to show off their literary talent.
-They are all factors that resulted in the popularity of chuanqi.
+All these factors resulted in the popularity of chuanqi.

 Certain scholars believe that candidates of the imperial examination in the Tang dynasty often handed in works of chuanqi so as to gain favour from the examiners, which led to the popularity of the form of fiction.
 An example is that Ji xuan guai lu by Li Fuyan was written during an examination.
 However, some scholars think this belief is without foundation.

 Early and High Tang

 Chuanqi appeared during the reigns of Emperor Gaozong and Empress Wu Zetian.
 In Early and High Tang, the number of chuanqi written was limited and their general quality was not as high.
-The works of that period also bear heavy influence from the Zhiguai xiaoshuo popular in the Six dynasty.
+The works of that period also bear heavy influence from the zhiguai xiaoshuo popular in the Six dynasties.
 Only three works are extant today: Gu jing ji supposedly by Wang Du, Supplement to Jiang Zong's Biography of a White Ape by an anonymous author and You xian ku by Zhang Zhuo.
 They were all written during the reigns of Emperor Gaozong and Empress Wu Zetian.
 None of the chuanqi written in High Tang still remains.Among the three, Supplement to Jiang Zong's Biography of a White Ape is considered to be of the highest quality.
 In the story, after a white ape abducts a beauty, the husband of the woman enters the ape's palace, kills the white ape and rescues her.
 The complex personality of the white ape is portrayed in a realistic and fascinating way, making the story a classic among early works of chuanqi.
 You xian ku recounts the love affair a man has with two female immortals; graphic description of intercourse can be found in the story.